Site History and Significance

-Concerned preservationists, historians, and activists representing the community recently joined forces to advocate for preservation of the building as a visible link to Alamo Plaza's little-known African-American history.
-They argue that together, the Alamo and the Woolworth Building reinforce a richer, more inclusive historical narrative that extends from the 1836 battle to the Civil Rights Movement of the 1960s, expanding the sites' cultural relevance to a more diverse audience.
-The Woolworth Building’s proximity to the Alamo provides an ideal setting to explore how local populations interacted, both positively and negatively, in ways that reshaped the United States over three centuries.
+Concerned preservationists, historians, and activists representing the community joined forces to advocate for preservation of the building, citing it as a visible link to Alamo Plaza's little-known African American history.
+They argued that together the Alamo and the Woolworth Building reinforce a richer, more inclusive historical narrative that extends from the 1836 battle to the civil rights movement of the 1960s, expanding the sites' cultural relevance to a more diverse audience.